efficiently/jquery-laravel/README.md

 Feel free to open an issue ticket if you find something that could be improved.
 A couple notes:

-* If it's an issue pertaining to the jquery-ujs javascript, please report it to the [jquery-ujs project](https://github.com/rails/jquery-ujs).
+* If it's an issue pertaining to the `jquery-ujs` javascript, please report it to the [jquery-ujs project](https://github.com/rails/jquery-ujs).

-* If the jquery scripts are outdated (i.e. maybe a new version of jquery was released yesterday), feel free to open an issue and prod us to get that thing updated.
-However, for security reasons, we won't be accepting pull requests with updated jquery scripts.
+* If the jQuery scripts are outdated (i.e. maybe a new version of jQuery was released yesterday), feel free to open an issue and prod us to get that thing updated.
+However, for security reasons, we won't be accepting pull requests with updated jQuery scripts.

+## Credits

+This package is a port of the [jquery-rails](https://github.com/rails/jquery-rails) gem from the Ruby on Rails framework.

 ## Acknowledgements